cognetwork-dev/Metallic/README.md

 **Development**

 Run `npm run dev` to run the app in development mode.
-Rammerhead will not work in this mode.
+Rammerhead will not work in dev mode.

 ## Configuration